-Whether it’s new team members or new ways of working, personality tests or assessments have proved helpful with changing workplace dynamics during the pandemic.
+Personality tests or assessments have proved helpful in helping team members adapt to changing workplace dynamics during the pandemic.
 But how might they come into play now?

 Let’s preface by saying workplace personality tests are so much more than assigning neat labels to people.
 They can be used to create a work environment that is equitable, productive, and welcoming for all types of employees.

 Ahead of our team’s recent in-person offsite, gathering full-time remote and hybrid employees alike, everyone was asked to complete their Clifton Strengths.
-At our offsite, we were able to share how our preferred working styles and strengths could lead to frustration without communication or lead to success through mutual understanding.
+At our offsite, we shared our preferred working styles and strengths.
+We discussed how these differences could lead to frustration without communication or lead to success through mutual understanding.

 As an intern, it was incredibly validating to be seen in a new light by my colleagues and I wasn’t alone.
 It led to some insightful conversations about the whats, hows, and whys we find fulfillment and joy in our projects.
 For example, I’m what Clifton Strengths refers to as a relationship-focused individual whose strength lies in knowing how to build strong relationships that can hold a team together and make the team greater than the sum of its parts.
 It informed me of the value I bring to the team.